 Your college experience should not be confined to campus.
-Through the Global Studies major at UMBC, you have the opportunity to step outside the boundaries of the classroom and experience the real world through internship and service-learning opportunities.
+Through the Global Studies program at UMBC, you have the opportunity to step outside the boundaries of the classroom and experience the real world through internship and service-learning opportunities.
 This will be an essential component of your development of global competence.

 Benefits of Participating in Experiential Learning